bnvnclq/bAdmin/readme.md

 ## About bAdmin

-bAdmin is an admin panel template using Laravel + Paper Dashboard by Creative Tim.
+bAdmin is an admin panel template using Laravel (5.8) + Paper Dashboard by Creative Tim.
+You must know how to use Laravel to use this template properly.
+[Learn Laravel](https://laravel.com/docs/5.8)

+Feel free to upgrade the laravel version yourself. :)

 ## About the Developer